Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

 Font rendering behavior is a very important speed drainer.

-To optimize the font, make sure your CDN can override font rendering behavior.
-A good CDN can switch the font of the rendered text and showcase the original font as soon as it loads from the CSS.
+To optimize the font, ensure your CDN can override font rendering behavior.
+For example, a good CDN can switch the font of the rendered text and showcase the original font as soon as it loads from the CSS.

 Usually, this happens within a few microseconds as both resources are delivered from the same CDN server simultaneously.
 This can significantly decrease the Cumulative Layout Shift and give you a perfect WebVitals score.